Will Isiah Pacheco Score a TD Against the Lions Thursday Night Football in Week 1?

 Will Isiah Pacheco Score a Touchdown Against the Lions on Thursday Night Football in Week 1?

-When the Kansas City Chiefs and the Detroit Lions square off in Week 1 on Thursday at 8:20 PM ET, will Isiah Pacheco hit paydirt?
-To see how he stacks up in this week's matchup and whether he's a solid bet to pay off his anytime TD prop, keep reading.
+In the Week 1 game between the Kansas City Chiefs and the Detroit Lions at 8:20 PM ET on Thursday, will Isiah Pacheco hit paydirt?
+Continue reading for odds and info on whether he's a safe bet to pick up a TD in this matchup.

 Think Pacheco will score in this matchup, or want to bet on a different player?
 Use our link to sign up at Bet MGM for a first-time deposit bonus!